 What happened to Modern Family?

-The reigning Emmy winner for Outstanding Comedy Series airs the second episode of its fifth season tomorrow night, and a big part of me is wondering why I still care.
+The reigning Emmy winner for Outstanding Comedy Series is now into its fifth season, and a big part of me is wondering why I still care.

 I think it's safe to say that, at this point, I'm effectively hate-watching Modern Family.
 I feel compelled to tune in, but once I do, I don't like what I see.